Did You Know?

 Jackapoos being hypoallergenic, and a low-shedding breed, are great for dog-lovers who are allergic to them.

 Jackapoos are called by several names like Jack-A-Poos, Jackadoodles, Jack-A-Doodles, Jack-A-Poodles, Poojack, and Poo-Jack.
-They are very friendly, energetic, and playful dogs.
-With a Jackapoo around, you would never feel bored or lonely; they’ll keep you entertained with their tricks all day long.
+Friendly, energetic, and playful dogs, with a Jackapoo around, you will never feel bored or lonely.
+They will keep you entertained with their shenanigans all day long.
 They enjoy long walks, daily exercise and like to play with kids.
 They are a great family companion and typically get along with other pets.

 |Other Names||Jack-A-Poo, Jack-A-Doodle, Poo-Jack|